Lee Min Ho To Enlist In Military Service On May 12, Wedding With Suzy Bae On Hold?

 “Lee Min Ho will start his military service as a public service worker at Gangnam District Office in Seoul on May 12.
 He is planning on enlisting quietly.”

 The 30-year-old Boys Over Flowers heartthrob is reportedly joining the military as a public service officer.
-Apparently, Lee Min Ho’s car accidents in 2006 and 2011 have resulted in serious leg injury, making him incapable of strenuous tasks as an active duty soldier.
+Apparently, Lee Min Ho’s car accidents in 2006 and 2011 have resulted in serious leg injuries, making him incapable of strenuous tasks as an active duty soldier.

 It can be recalled that Lee Min Ho was involved in a car accident when he was 19 that put him in the hospital for seven months.
 Sources revealed that the actor suffered serious leg injuries including fractures in his thigh and ankle as well as torn knee cartilage.
 The injury was so serious that he had to get a 46 cm metal implant in his thigh.
 Another injury hit the City Hunter actor in 2011 while filming the said drama.

 According to reports, the military conducted a medical examination years ago and concluded that Lee Min Ho would not be able to serve as an active duty soldier regardless of the time of his enlistment.